Feeling free with every step you take

 Current project status

-Elitac Wearables is currently finishing production of the first batch of BalanceBelts for international distribution.
-The projected product launch is estimated for summer 2020, via our commercial partner Salesco.
+Elitac Wearables has finished production of the first batch of BalanceBelts for international distribution.
+The product was launched in summer 2020.
+For more information on purchasing the BalanceBelt, please contact us.

 Patient trials for the BalanceBelt are still on-going.
 If you suffer from a balance disorder and wish to be included in the trial process, please contact the ENT practice at the Maastricht University Medical Center+.